On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Full Analysis

 \mypara{Embedding Distribution} In this part, we investigate the data distribution of \Dataset from the domain and LLM aspects.
 We utilize SentenceBert \cite{reimers2019sentence} to get the embeddings of each data and further adopt TSNE \cite{van2008visualizing} to project the high-dimensional representations into two dimensions.
 Regarding the domain aspect, we fix the source LLM and project the data from different domains into \Cref{fig:Art Embeddings Across Models}.
 As the projection result shows, we find that the distribution of data from different domains and LLMs varies a lot, which shows the necessity of studying the generalization ability of the MGT detectors.

 \mypara{Data Source and Length} In this section, we present the length distribution of data across different domains and LLMs in \Cref{tab:data-mgt}.
-Generally, we collect 73,100 samples with 20,305,400 tokens.
-Notably, we observe that the token length of human-written text (HWT) is generally longer than that of machine-generated text (MGT).
+Generally, we collect 749,625 samples with 336,714,335 tokens.
+We observe that the token length of HWTs is generally longer than that of MGTs.
 This disparity arises because some LLMs are less proficient at generating extended content.
 Additionally, within the STEM domain, certain subfields exhibit longer token lengths.
-This can be attributed to our data collection methodology, which primarily focuses on the main sections of research papers.
-These sections often include formulas and technical content, contributing to the increased token count.
+This can be attributed to our data collection methodology, which focuses primarily on the main sections of research papers.
+These sections often include formulas and technical content that contribute to the increased token count.

 \mypara{Keyword Analysis} Based on the findings of ~\cite{geng2024impact}, this study highlighted several critical keywords, such as \textit{significant}, \textit{comprehensive}, and \textit{enhance}, which exhibit notable patterns in their usage across different sources.
 Following the approach, we organized these keywords and analyzed their weights under our specific task settings, comparing human-written text with outputs generated by models such as GPT-3.5, Llama-3, Mixtral, and Moonshot.
 The resulting pie charts, as shown in \Cref{fig:pie_charts}, illustrate the distribution of these keywords for each source.
 We observe that human-written text heavily emphasizes impactful terms like \textit{significant} and \textit{enhance}, reflecting a formal academic style.
 GPT-3.5 and Llama-3 prioritize similar terms but exhibit a more balanced keyword usage.
 While Mixtral and Moonshot are closer to the human pattern in certain aspects, they have a relatively high proportion of descriptive terms such as \textit{effectively}, which emphasises their practical tone.